 In keeping with the educational purpose of our learning centers, students are expected to dress and groom themselves appropriately.
-Each student is expected to keep their person and clothing presentable.
+Each student is expected to keep his or her person and clothing clean and neat.
 Sleep and loungewear are not allowed.
-Footwear and shirts must be worn.
+Appropriate footwear and shirts must be worn.
 Clothing, accessories with slogans, symbols, or displays regarding drugs, alcohol, sex, obscenities, or gangs are prohibited.
+Sunglasses may not be worn inside the building.